tsbohc/tsbohc.github.io/p/1650739382/raw.md

 | 6     | clear         | none |

+Precipitation here is simply stuff in the air.
+It could be rain in the valley, snow in the mountains, sand in the desert, or ash near a volcano.

+Temperature doesn't have enough of an impact to bother with it, while wind is a great way to add insult to injury.

 | d6   | change |
 | :--: | - |
 | 1      | more precipitation |